 Church of our Lady of Lourdes

-The Church of Our Lady of Lourdes is located at 50 Ophir Road, near Serangoon Road.1 It was built between 1886 and 1888 by Father Joachim Alexander Marie Meneuvrier, and named after the Church of Our Lady of Lourdes located in Lourdes, France.2 Originally built to cater to Indian Catholics, in particular Tamil speakers, the church now provides services for everyone irrespective of race and language.3 The church was gazetted as a national monument on 14 January 2005.4
+The Church of Our Lady of Lourdes is located at 50 Ophir Road, near Serangoon Road.1 It was built between 1886 and 1888, founded by Father Joachim Alexander Marie Meneuvrier, and named after the Church of Our Lady of Lourdes located in Lourdes, France.2 Originally built to cater to Indian Catholics, in particular Tamil speakers, the church now provides services for everyone irrespective of race and language.3 One of Singapore’s oldest Catholic churches, the church was gazetted as a national monument on 14 January 2005.4

-Our Lady of Lourdes School was one of the earliest schools in Singapore, and first functioned as Anglo-Tamil School in the last quarter of the 19th century.
-This Tamil school was opened by Father Meneuvrier on the ground floor of the presbytery at the same time as the church’s official opening in 1888.
-In 1927, a single-storey wooden school building for Indian girls was erected by Father Louis Burghoffer, and in 1936, it was run by the Sisters of the Holy Infant Jesus.
-In 1962, it was replaced with a three-storey concrete structure by Father Albert Fortier.9
+In that month, Father Meneuvrier officially opened the church, along with Our Lady of Lourdes School in the church compound.8 He had managed to obtain an extra piece of land from Governor Sir Frederick Weld, on which a two-storey building was erected.
+The top floor housed a presbytery, while Our Lady of Lourdes School, one of the earliest schools in Singapore, occupied the ground floor.
+It started off as an Anglo-Tamil School and was opened by Father Meneuvrier at the same time as the church’s official opening in May 1888.
+In 1927, a single-storey wooden school building for Indian girls was erected during Father Louis Burghoffer’s term in office, after he succeeded Father Meneuvrier, and in 1936, it was run by the Sisters of the Holy Infant Jesus.9

 In 1974, church authorities gave up the church’s Indian Roman Catholic status, choosing instead to serve Catholics of all ethnicities and languages.
-The Indian influence on this church, however, was apparent, as religious services were still conducted in Tamil and English.10
+The Indian influence on the church, however, was apparent, as religious services were still conducted in Tamil and English.12

-In 2000, a centre was set up on the church’s premises to help the less fortunate upgrade or pick up a new skill.
-Maids of different nationalities were trained by self-help groups at the centre to do jobs ranging from cooking to secretarial duties.11
+In 2000, a centre was set up on the church’s premises to help the less fortunate pick up a new skill.
+Domestic helpers of different nationalities were trained by self-help groups at the centre in a range of skills from cooking to secretarial duties.14

-The church was built in the mould of the Basilica at Lourdes, France.14 Its architecture, complete with fine trimmings and grand arches, was gothic with cornices and pilasters, tracery parapels, louvered wooden French windows and unglazed natural coloured tile roof.15
+The church was built in the mould of the Basilica at Lourdes, France.15 Its architecture, complete with fine trimmings and grand arches, was gothic with cornices and pilasters, tracery parapels, louvered wooden French windows and unglazed natural coloured tile roof.16

-Two brass tablets have been set up at the church in remembrance of the services of two priests, Father Meneuvrier and Father Burghoffer.
-Meneuvrier was the first missionary to Singapore who was put in charge of the Indian Catholics here, while his successor, Burghoffer, had put in 34 years of valuable service towards the growth of the church.20
+Two brass tablets were set up in the church in remembrance of the services of two priests, Father Meneuvrier and Father Burghoffer.
+Meneuvrier was the first missionary to Singapore who was put in charge of the Indian Catholics here, while his successor, Burghoffer, served the church for 34 years.18

-Thulaja Naidu, Joanna HS Tan & Faridah Ibrahim
+Thulaja Naidu, Joanna HS Tan and Faridah Ibrahim

 1. Norman Edwards and Peter Keys, Singapore: A Guide to Buildings, Streets, Places (Singapore: Times Books International, 1988), 264.
 (Call no. RSING 915.957 EDW-[TRA])